Kashmir Great Lakes

 Day 6: Satsar to Gangabal via Zaj Pass

 On this day, you trek from Satsar to Gangabal via Zaj Pass.
 We pass through another pass today.
-And the total distance is 9 kilometres in 6 hours.
+The total distance is 9 kilometres in 6 hours.

 Satsar to Gangabal via Zaj Pass: 9 kilometres trek (6 hours).